 Transparency ModeYes

 Transparency mode, in particular, works far better with less of the digital crackle you get when wind passes over the microphones that pump in external audio.
-To be fair, there’s still some wind noise, but you completely forget about it after the first quarter mile or so of your run.
+To be fair, we’ve found there’s still some wind noise, but you completely forget about it after the first quarter mile or so of your run.
 Plus, there’s none of the “thump, thump” you get from other sealed earbuds every time your foot hits the ground.
+However, we’ve found that it’s easy to jostle the earbuds out of position while using the stem controls to toggle between modes or play and pause music.

 Best Waterproof